WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Stock Sync from Google Sheets

-Sync WooCommerce stock quantities and stock status from mapped Google Sheet rows.
+First, sync WooCommerce stock quantities and stock status from mapped Google Sheet rows.

 Dry Run

-Preview likely changes before live product stock updates happen.
+Then preview likely changes before live product stock updates happen.

 Manual Review

-Review uncertain product matches before stock changes are applied.
+Next, review uncertain product matches before stock changes are applied.

 Confirmed Matches

-Save approved product links so future syncs are cleaner and faster.
+After that, save approved product links so future syncs are cleaner and faster.

 Push on Sale

-Push WooCommerce sale stock changes back to Google Sheets in real time.
+Also, push WooCommerce sale stock changes back to Google Sheets in real time.

 Product Builder

-Create and update WooCommerce products from mapped Google Sheet data.
+In addition, create and update WooCommerce products from mapped Google Sheet data.

 AI Review

-Stage product content and SEO drafts before importing to WooCommerce.
+Meanwhile, stage product content and SEO drafts before importing to WooCommerce.

-Price Sync Add-On
+Price Sync Included

 Quick decision guide

-Use this section to decide which stock sync direction makes sense before going deeper into features.
+Next, use this section to decide which stock sync direction makes sense before going deeper into features.

-| Store situation | Best-fit workflow | Why it matters |
+Store situation Best-fit workflow Why it matters

-| You update stock once in a while | CSV import may be enough. | Simple occasional updates may not need a full sync workflow. |
+You update stock once in a while CSV import may be enough.
+In this case, simple occasional updates may not need a full sync workflow.

-| You manage stock in Google Sheets every week or day | Google Sheets stock sync plugin. | A direct sheet workflow is faster than repeated export/import. |
+You manage stock in Google Sheets every week or day Google Sheets stock sync plugin.
+As a result, a direct sheet workflow is faster than repeated export/import.

-| You are worried about wrong product matches | Review-first workflow with Dry Run and Manual Review. | Prevents uncertain matches from updating live products blindly. |
+You are worried about wrong product matches Review-first workflow with Dry Run and Manual Review.
+Therefore, it prevents uncertain matches from updating live products blindly.

-| You need WooCommerce sales reflected in your sheet | Sheet Push / Push on Sale workflow. | Your Google Sheet stays fresher after orders reduce stock. |
+You need WooCommerce sales reflected in your sheet Sheet Push / Push on Sale workflow.
+That way, your Google Sheet stays fresher after orders reduce stock.

-| You need to create products from sheet data | Product Builder workflow. | Stock-only sync is not enough if product creation also matters. |
+You need to create products from sheet data Product Builder workflow.
+Otherwise, stock-only sync is not enough if product creation also matters.

-| You want product descriptions and SEO drafts | Product Builder AI Review workflow. | AI can save writing time when drafts are reviewed before import. |
+You want product descriptions and SEO drafts Product Builder AI Review workflow.
+Additionally, AI can save writing time when drafts are reviewed before import.

 Common mistakes when choosing a stock sync plugin